the centre for citizenship

 Ed Balls, Shadow Chancellor of the Exchequer, supporting giving the Windsors 15% of so-called Crown Estate income.

-These "duchys" are property holdings and investments that members of the Windsor family are allowed to benefit from.
+Queen Windsor and her son Charles also take the income from two "duchies".
+These are property holdings and investments that members of the Windsor family are allowed to benefit from.
 Whoever becomes Britain's hereditary head of state also becomes the "Duke of Lancaster".
 The eldest son of the head of state is automatically the "Duke of Cornwall".

 From the Dead